-What follows are my personal notes on what I’ve learned about when and how to grow potatoes in Southern California, after having grown them for many years in different yards in the region.
+What follows is what I’ve learned about when and how to grow potatoes in Southern California, after having grown them for many years in different yards in the region.

 When to plant

 While I’ve certainly gotten good crops out of planting in August, I’ve gotten consistently better crops from February, for a couple reasons.
 Growing from February takes advantage of the rainy season, so less watering is necessary.
 February planting also requires less attention to the plants generally.
 For example, my last August crop suffered from spider mites because I used drip irrigation and there was no rain to wash the foliage off and I failed to bring the hose out to give the plants a shower frequently (mites infest dry, dusty foliage).

-Many sources claim it’s vital to use seed potatoes that are certified disease-free, but for so long I’ve grown some of those alongside seed potatoes that I bought from the grocery store that were intended to be eaten, as well as seed potatoes taken from a previous harvest of my own.
-And I’ve never noticed a significant difference in plant performance, disease, or tuber yield.
+Many sources claim it’s vital to use seed potatoes that are certified disease-free, but for so long I’ve grown some of those alongside potatoes that I bought from the grocery store, as well as potatoes taken from a previous harvest of my own and used as seed.
+And I’ve never noticed a significant difference in plant performance or tuber yield.

-I’ve also found the claim of needing to chit, or pre-sprout, the eyes on the seed potatoes overemphasized.
+I’ve also found the claim of needing to chit, or pre-sprout, or “green sprout,” the eyes on the seed potatoes overemphasized.
 When I plant a seed potato with eyes a half-inch long compared to a seed potato with eyes that haven’t sprouted, they both grow well.
-The seed potato with half-inch eyes just emerges faster, that’s all.
+The seed potato with half-inch eyes just emerges sooner, that’s all.